MARVRK/MARVRK/README.md

   <h1>👋 Hi, I'm Rostyslav!
 You can also call me Ross :)</h1>
 </div>

-I'm working and studying as a Python Web Developer, acquiring the following skills/proficiencies:
+I'm working as a Python Web Developer, acquiring the following skills/proficiencies:

 | Backend           | Databases          | DevOps        |
 |-------------------|--------------------|---------------|